More Voices, Better Movies: Ten Standout Genre Films of the 2010s

 Recent Comments

-- ldrydenb on School Daze — Star Trek’s “Children of Mars” 10 mins ago

-- Werthead on Traveller: A Classic Science Fiction Simulator 19 mins ago
+- vinsentient on Traveller: A Classic Science Fiction Simulator 8 mins ago

-- Aeryl on “It’s hard for a good man to be king” — Black Panther 30 mins ago

-- spoonfan on “I’m going to help my family” — X-Men: Dark Phoenix 43 mins ago
+- Nick on BBC America Casts Anna Chancellor as Lord Vetinari, Plus More Cast Updates for The Watch 20 mins ago

-- Loungeshep on School Daze — Star Trek’s “Children of Mars” 48 mins ago
+- xomic on School Daze — Star Trek’s “Children of Mars” 26 mins ago

-- Andrew Porter on Hugo Award-Winning Author and Editor Michael Resnick, 1942-2020 51 mins ago

-- krad on “I’m going to help my family” — X-Men: Dark Phoenix 56 mins ago

-- BonHed on “I’m going to help my family” — X-Men: Dark Phoenix 56 mins ago
+- ChristopherLBennett on School Daze — Star Trek’s “Children of Mars” 32 mins ago

-- krad on School Daze — Star Trek’s “Children of Mars” 57 mins ago
+- JanaJansen on School Daze — Star Trek’s “Children of Mars” 37 mins ago

-- ChristopherLBennett on “I’m going to help my family” — X-Men: Dark Phoenix 58 mins ago
+- Kowalski on School Daze — Star Trek’s “Children of Mars” 59 mins ago

+- Mike on Read an Excerpt from Cold Storage by David Koepp 1 hour ago